maheshmanjari/hello-world/README.md

 # hello-world
-this repository is been created just to learn Github
+this  repository is  created just to learn Github